nickbac3/vscodedevsetup/README.md

 - 🧰 Pre-installed tools and libraries for AWS or Azure development
 - 🖥️ Custom **Zsh** shell with **Oh My Zsh**, **Powerlevel10k**, and useful aliases
 - ⚙️ Configured `devcontainer.json` for seamless integration with VS Code
-- 🧑‍💻 Ideal for AC3 developers working on cloud-native applications
+- 🧑‍💻 Ideal for AC3 developers working on cloud development

 ## What's Included